StratusGrid/terraform-github-repository-creation/README.md

 pre-commit install
 ```

-### Template Documentation

-A sample template Git Repo with how we should setup client infrastructure, in this case it's shared infrastructure.
-More details are available [here](https://stratusgrid.atlassian.net/wiki/spaces/MS/pages/2065694728/MSP+Client+Setup+-+Procedure) in confluence.

 ## Documentation

 This repo is self documenting via Terraform Docs, please see the note at the bottom.